-First, spouses who are not physically present in the United States cannot file the I-485.
-Second, even when the spouse is physically present in the United States, there are some eligibility exclusions that prevent the filing of an I-485 application.
+First, relatives or spouses who are not physically present in the United States cannot file the I-485.
+Second, even when they are physically present in the United States, there are some eligibility exclusions that prevent the filing of an I-485 application.

 You typically cannot file an I-485 if: